nodejs/TSC/Nodejs-Funding-Sources.md

 The urgency and fixed deadlines that are often associated with security issues are a poor fit for volunteers.
-Having a security resource whose job is to work on these issues not only results in faster resolution of security issues, but it also avoids burn out of volunteers who might try to squeeze in urgent issues along with their regular job.
+Having a security resource whose job is to work on these issues not only results in faster resolution of security issues, but it also avoids the burnout of volunteers who might try to squeeze in urgent issues along with their regular job.

 ### CI stability improvments